Winter Driving Safety Tips | Dingeman & Dancer, PLC

 Taking ample precaution before you hit the road and extra care while you’re en route can reduce your chance of having a winter-weather accident.

 4 Winter Driving Safety Tips

 Here are four winter driving tips you should follow before heading out onto Michigan’s winter roads:

 A driver is legally responsible for taking weather and roadway conditions into consideration when operating a vehicle.
-Despite a roadways’ posted speed limit, a driver is obligated to operate his/her vehicle at a prudent speed not greater than nor less than is reasonable and proper to enable him/her to stop in an assured clear distance ahead.
+According to the Michigan Vehicle Code Act 300 of 1949, 257.627 Speed limits, “Despite a roadways’ posted speed limit, a driver is obligated to operate his/her vehicle at a prudent speed not greater than nor less than is reasonable and proper to enable him/her to stop in an assured clear distance ahead.”
 This means a driver who is driving under the speed limit can still be responsible for causing an accident.

 - Follow all traffic laws